Venice Canals, Italy

 Bacino Orseolo

-Bassino Orceolo, near the Grand Canal, is a quiet pool that many people visit to rest and take photos.
+Bassino Orceolo, near the Grand Canal, is a quiet pool many people visit to rest and take photos.
 Its pretty gardens and open water offer a calm break from the busy canals.

 Key Highlights: